MEET THE TEAM

 Driver Guide

-Throughout his life he has been going camping in the amazing nature of Iceland as his lifestyle is being outdoors, hiking, camping, and exploring.
+Throughout his life he has been going camping in the wonderful nature of Iceland as his lifestyle is being outdoors, hiking, camping, and exploring.
 Being the arctic person he is, with direct ancestry from the first settler of Iceland, Ingólfur Arnarson, he loves the winter equally to the summer.
 Atli does not believe in elves but thinks that when he can’t find his keys or phone it might be the teasing nature of the elves.

 Einar Sveinn Westlund